emilygsmith/cat-quiz/README.md

 ## Debugging

 * CSS Validator initally returned errors with an unclosed div tag and unnecessary closing break tag.
 I added the additional div and removed the closing break tag, re-ran the validator test, and all was returned OK.
-* Running Lighthouse revealed there were some issues causing slow-down of the site rendering.
+* Running Lighthouse initially revealed there were some issues causing slow-down of the site rendering.
 I moved the script tag from the head in the HTML down to just before the closing body tag and this improved the performance immensely.

 ## Credit